Credit Card Processing

 • Offer a cash discount

 While it sounds – and is – similar, a cash discount is an option to “reward” customers who pay with cash rather than “penalizing” credit card customers with an added fee.
-You are allowed to offer a cash discount to customers that don’t pay with plastic.
+You can offer a cash discount to customers that don’t pay with plastic.
 Many gas stations, for example, already engage in this practice.

 • Impose a minimum purchase amount

-Businesses are allowed to set a minimum purchase up to $10 for credit card transactions.
+Businesses can set a minimum purchase up to $10 for credit card transactions.
 Setting a $10 minimum ensures a higher transaction amount, making it more worthwhile to eat the cost of credit card processing.

 Note: You cannot impose minimums on debit card transactions.